-Prajamitra Bhuyan is a Research Associate in Statistics Section of the Imperial College London.
+Prajamitra Bhuyan is a Lecturer in Mathematical Data Science at the Queen Mary University of London.
 He is engaged with data-centric engineering programme at the Alan Turing Institute.
-Prior to taking research associateship at the Imperial College, he held a National Postdoctoral Fellowship in India.
+Before joining Queen Mary University London, he held a postdoctoral position at Imperial College London and a National Postdoctoral Fellowship in India.
 He obtained PhD degree in Statistics from Indian Statistical Institute.
 He has several years of industry experience as a Data Scientist in the Analytics sector providing training and business solutions to global clients across industry verticals.

-His primary research interests lie broadly in statistical methodology and computational statistics motivated by real-life challenges arising from complex systems.
+His primary research interests lie broadly in statistical data science and methodology, motivated by real-life challenges arising from complex systems, social science and public policy.
 In particular, his doctoral work deals with computational and inferential issues in time-dependent stress-strength interference.
 In postdoctoral research, he worked on modeling and analysis of incomplete longitudinal data with missingness and zero-inflation.
-He is currently working in causal inference and its application in transport networks.
+Currently, he is working on causal inference and its application in transport networks.
 He is also engaged in cross-disciplinary work, focusing on data-analytic settings in sports and environmental sciences.

 Achievements and awards